-How diet and nutrition can help you lessen risk of heart disease and stroke
+How Diet and Nutrition can Help you Lessen risk of Heart Disease and Stroke

-Since February is Heart Month, let’s talk about diets that are good for a healthy heart.
+Let’s talk about diets that are good for a healthy heart.
 A heart-healthy diet is important for managing blood pressure and reducing your risk of heart attack, stroke and other health risks.

 We all know that certain foods are better for your heart than others.
 Salmon and other fatty fish such as sardines are heart-healthy superstars.
 They contain omega-3 fatty acids shown in studies to lower the risk of arrhythmia (irregular heartbeat) and atherosclerosis (plaque build-up in the arteries) as well as decrease triglycerides.
 The American Heart Association recommends to eat fish at least twice a week.1